StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 The results of a monitor need to be bound to components in StackState, to be visible and usable.
 The result of a monitor is bound to a component using the component `identifiers`.
 Each component in StackState has one or more identifiers that uniquely identify the component.
 To bind a result of a monitor to a component, it's required to provide the `urnTemplate`.
 The `urnTemplate` substitutes the labels in the time series of the monitor result into the template, producing an identifier matching a component.
 This is best illustrated with the example:

-In this example we make a monitor for the `kubernetes_state_deployment_replicas_available` metric.
+The metric that is used in this example is the `kubernetes_state_deployment_replicas_available` metric.
 Run the metric in the metric explorer to observe what labels are available on the time series:

 ![The available replicas in the metric explorer](../../.gitbook/assets/k8s/available-replicas-metric-inspector.png)